 But nothing has quite the visual impact of ads, public service announcements and other videos aimed at curbing distracted driving.
 There’s a number of them out there, and they range from funny takes on our inability to multitask to heartbreaking interviews with car crash victims.

-After sifting through hundreds of online distracted driving videos, here are ten of the best distraction-related clips that highlight the problem—and even propose a few solutions.
+After sifting through hundreds of online distracted driving videos, here are eleven of the best distraction-related clips that highlight the problem—and even propose a few solutions.

 A car going 60 mph will travel 88 feet per second.
 That’s a lot of ground—but it can also be hard to visualize.